parkerbrandt/hon3980-research/README.md

 A main concern with using more noise for the machine learning model was that the noise can make it hard to ascertain where the actual signal of the image ends or not.
 As can be seen in the individual example images, it can be hard for even a human to decide where the actual image signal ends, and where there is just noise.
 This could make it difficult for a machine learning model to even decide, and not make invalid guesses when trying classify kidney class types.

 While we have not moved forward with using this method as a way to determine if an image is noisy or not, we did take 3 example images from each class, and then plot their individual pixel values on a histogram.
 Each class has an example image (from left to right) that is low-noise or no noise, medium-noise, and then high-noise to show how the distribution of their actual pixel values changes with more and more noise added.
-The example images are also displayed above the histograms for a visual, and
+The example images are also displayed above the histograms for a visual.

 ![](media/results/noise/cortexintensities.JPG)